-The basement — at one time considered only suitable for storage, laundry and HVAC equipment — is being transformed into anything imaginable: a fancy media room, a lush entertainment center, a wine cellar or living space to accommodate multi-generational or multi-family living.
+The basement—at one time considered only suitable for storage, laundry, and HVAC equipment—is being transformed into anything imaginable: a fancy media room, a lush entertainment center, a high-end wine cellar, or a living space to accommodate multigenerational or multifamily living.

 "It's important to plan ahead of time for what you want to include in the lower-level space," says custom home builder Hap Arnold, founder and principal of Superb Builders, based in Elkhorn, Wis.
 He recently completed lower levels in model homes for Hillcrest of Lake Geneva, a gated community in Lake Geneva, Wis., that will ultimately consist of 32 units on 23 forested acres.
 "The devil is always in the details," he says.

 And fine detail is what separates the plain old basement from a lower level of luxury, says René Pabon Jr., president of The Childs/Dreyfus Group, a design firm headquartered in Chicago.
 The Childs/Dreyfus Group was responsible for the interior merchandising concepts and selection of material and finishes for the Hillcrest of Lake Geneva model homes.